Fourmiant/EmeraldCoast/Resources/ReadMe.txt

 Known Bugs              : Texture alignment bugs.
 Probably other bugs too.

 May Not Run With...     : Doom2.exe.
 Don't even try it.
-The new version is however compatible with pure limit removing ports.
+This requires a Zdoom UDMF and ACS Scripts limiting removing port.

 Lame story (tm):
 You travel through dimensions and kill monsters, blah blah...
 Use your imagination.